Who is RDG?

 - Personal Development Days

-What departments exist within RDG and how are we structured?
+What departments exist within RDG and how is it structured?

-- Corporate Services: primarily provides clarification and support to the rest of the business.
+- Corporate Services: primarily provides support to the rest of the business.

-- Planning, Engineering & Operations: is involved in technology, people and processes, to facilitate for our members the efficient delivery of more passengers and freight, more punctually, safely and securely, today and tomorrow.
+- People, Operations & Railway Strategy: involved in the technology, people and processes to facilitate for our members the efficient delivery of more passengers and freight, more punctually, safely and securely, today and tomorrow.

-- Customer: Customer is our largest directorate and consists of - Architecture, Business Strategy, Customer Strategy, Insights & Analysis, Marketing, Propositions, Partnerships, Projects & Programmes, Services & Assurance.
+- Customer: our largest directorate, consisting of - Architecture, Business Strategy, Customer Strategy, Insights & Analysis, Marketing, Propositions, Partnerships, Projects & Programmes, Services & Assurance.

 - Policy: provides leadership and strategic direction in the industry by working with government, the supply chain and stakeholders both in domestically and in the European Union.

-- Communications: The Communications team supports and challenges you to deliver the best outcomes for the reputation of the industry and organisation.
+- Communications: supports and challenges the business to deliver the best outcomes for the reputation of the industry and organisation.

-- CEO Office: The Chief Executive's Office provides strategic and administrative support to the Chief Executive.
+- CEO Office: provides strategic and administrative support to the Chief Executive.

 We are currently at a headcount of approximately 350 employees.

-We strive to create an inclusive and diverse workforce here at RDG, and have various employee networks to encourage this:
+We strive to create an inclusive and diverse workforce here at RDG, and have various employee networks to encourage this.
+Find out more about our employee networks.